Helen Clark: Social media

 During her tenure as UNDP administrator and afterwards, Clark's presence on social media and avid use of Twitter has attracted positive attention in news media.
 She has called for greater regulation of social media platforms, and supports the Christchurch Call.

 Cannabis reform

 During the 2020 New Zealand cannabis referendum, Clark publicly supported the "Yes" vote campaign to decriminalise recreational cannabis, arguing that prohibition did not work.
 She also featured in the "We Do" campaign supporting the proposed "Cannabis Legalisation and Control Bill."

-Israeli–Palestinian conflict
+Israeli–Palestinian conflict and Iran

 During the Gaza war, Clark criticised the decision by New Zealand and several other Western governments to halt their aid contributions to UNRWA (the United Nations Relief and Works Agency for Palestinian Refugees in the Near East) following allegations that several UNRWA workers had participated in the 2023 Hamas-led attack on Israel.
 She said it was "most regrettable that countries have acted in this precipitous way to defund the organisation on the basis of allegations".
 While Clark acknowledged that the allegations against UNRWA were serious, she said that "defunding the agency without knowing the outcome of the investigation was not the right decision."

+In early March 2026, Clark described the US and Israeli airstrikes during the 2026 Iran war as a "clear breach" of the United Nations Charter, comparing it to the Iraq war and the Russian invasion of Ukraine.
+She criticised Prime Minister Christopher Luxon's unwillingness to condemn US and Israeli actions in Iran as inconsistent with New Zealand's traditional support for international law and the "international rules-based order."